 There are approximately 475 full-time equivalent employees and a total annual budget of over \$174 million dollars.
 The County is governed by a five member Board of Supervisors, who each represent a district based on an equal representation of the County's population.
-Members of the Board of Supervisors serve as the legislative body for Glenn County and provide policy direction for all branches of County government including the County Administrative district to a four year term.
+Members of the Board of Supervisors serve as the legislative body for Glenn County and provide policy direction for all branches of County government including the County Administrative Officer.
+Each Board member is elected by the voters in their district to a four year term.